Looking for advice on how to start a home business?

 Good luck to you.
 Self-employment is the way to go.
 Once you do it, if you do it right, you'll never look back.
 Just start off slowly but professionally and you'll be fine.

 As you are running two part time businesses in addition to your full-time job, I am assuming you don't really need the extra cash.
 My advice is to save all that extra cash you are making from your two businesses for the next few months until you have about six months of your normal salary to fall back on.
 If things do not pick up right away in your business, you'll be okay.
 Do not save this emergency fund in a normal savings account, as the interest earned is so ridiculously minute that you might as well be saving your money in a coffee can buried in your backyard.
 Also, don't save your money in a CD, which does not allow easy access to your money.
 Instead, invest this six months of salary into something like a money market that is both liquid and offers higher returns.

 If there is one pitfall in starting your own business, it is spending before you earn.
-It is common for people to buy a phone system, a great printer, nice office furniture, etc. This creates a debt load for the company and stress.
+It is common for people to buy a top end computer, a great printer, nice office furniture, etc. This creates a debt load for the company and stress.
 It is better to work with what you have, and buy further items as the profits support the purchase.